duohedron/RIDE-wiki/Wish-List.md

 9. Run Test (F8) button (which is after "Search Tests (F3)" at top side) should support max 4 parallel runs.
      * User can run 4 parallel run one after one.
      * Live run status in run tabs like run1, run2, run3 and run4.
      * by this we can reduce multiple ride windows for multiple runs
+10. On Preferences:
+      * Change Font type in Grid Editor
+      * Have Color Themes (for this try to see what is the most popular ones or IDEs and try to get JSON or XML for definition)
+      * Try to start with System theme (or near, for example dark.
+See https://wxpython.org/Phoenix/docs/html/wx.SystemAppearance.html?highlight=theme)
+11. Remember panels/windows positions (panels can be detached, and rearranged, but always starts in default positions)
+      * Add option in Preferences to Reset to Default
+12. Make Project Tree and Files Explorer as Plugins, so they can be disabled or enabled.

 ## Grid features: